 The “City Tree” filters as much pollution from the air as 275 trees. | Photo: © City Tree

-These days they are not uncommon sight outside any of the larger central train stations in Germany: At four-metres tall, the green moss walls known as “City Trees” are reducing harmful particulates in our urban centres.
-According to their inventors, they filter as many pollutants out of the air as 275 trees while taking up 99 percent less space.
-“We use specially cultivated mosses usually not found in the city, and combine them with vascular plants,” biologist and horticulturalist Peter Sänger, one of the five Green City Solutions founders, explains.
-“This combination makes the City Tree so efficient.”
+These days they are not uncommon sight outside any of the larger central train stations in Germany, but they have also arrived in Norway, France, Macedonia and Hong Kong: At four-metres tall, the green walls planted with special moss cultures known as “City Trees” are reducing harmful particulates, nitrogen oxides and carbon dioxide in our urban centres.
+According to Green City Solutions, they filter as many pollutants out of the air as 275 trees while taking up 99 percent less space.
 To keep the moss flourishing, each smart wall includes a solar energy plant and a completely off-line and intelligent irrigation system.
 So City Trees are self-contained and can be installed pretty much anywhere.
-And with a few extras, they can also do much more than just clean the air.
-City Trees can be outfitted with seating, and function as a Wi-Fi hotspot or e-bike charging station.
+And with a few extras, they can also do much more than just clean the air: The plant display can show lettering and images – for example for advertising purposes – and City Trees can be outfitted with seating, and function as a Wi-Fi hotspot or e-bike charging station.

 Einhorn: Condoms with style